-In this talk from 1989, Ram Dass leads an exploration into what it takes to be present with our hearts, present with the moment, and to have compassion for the suffering in the world.
+In this talk from 1989, Ram Dass leads an exploration into what it takes to be present with our hearts, present with the moment, and what the emptiness of compassion means.

 Symptoms of a Greater Sickness